-Parallels Mac Management allows you to discover your Macs and push install Parallels Mac Client on them.
+Parallels Mac Management allows you to discover your Mac computers and push install Parallels Mac Client on them.
 The following discovery methods are supported:

-- · Parallels Network Discovery - SCCM Active Directory System Discovery
+- Parallels Network Discovery - SCCM Active Directory System Discovery

 Parallels Network Discovery can discover any Mac on your network.
-Active Directory System Discovery can discover domain joined Macs.
+Active Directory System Discovery can discover domain joined Mac computers.
 You can use one of the methods or both depending on your situation.
-For example, if all your Macs are domain joined, you can use SCCM AD System Discovery.
-If some (or all) of your Macs are non-domain joined, you can use Parallels Network Discovery to discover these Macs.
+For example, if all your Mac computers are domain joined, you can use SCCM AD System Discovery.
+If some (or all) of your Mac computers are non-domain joined, you can use Parallels Network Discovery to discover these Mac computers.

-Enabling Remote Access on Macs
+Enabling Remote Access on Mac Computers

 To push install Parallels Mac Client on a discovered Mac, Parallels Proxy needs to log into it.
 In order to do this, the Mac must be configured to accept SSH connections and have an administrator account set up that the Parallels Proxy can use.
-This can be a domain account (for domain joined Macs) or a local account (for either domain joined or non-domain joined Macs).
+This can be a domain account (for domain joined Mac computers) or a local account (for either domain joined or non-domain joined Mac computers).